 As part of your University of Melbourne student experience, in your first year of study you will be matched with an academic adviser.
-Your academic adviser will take an active interest in your wellbeing, progress and success throughout your degree.
+Your academic adviser will become a helpful connection for you; someone who will provide you with support and expertise to help you navigate your time at the University.

 What is academic advising?